 Wisdom in philosophy is the most prominent virtue anybody can have.
 Patience is another case of a virtue that may turn harmful.
 There are times when too much patience is not seen as a virtue because it can negatively affect our daily activities and cause emotional instability.
 While waiting for things to work out, a person might miss an important opportunity that will never happen again.

 Moderate patience is required for proper well-being because it allows a person to set realistic goals, strategize, think, and develop good planning.
 Wisdom is needed to achieve all these.
-According to from Shakespeare’s As You Like It (Act V, Scene I), “The fool doth think he is wise, but the wise man knows himself to be a fool.”
+According to Shakespeare’s As You Like It (Act V, Scene I), “The fool doth think he is wise, but the wise man knows himself to be a fool.”

 Surprisingly, wise people know they do not know everything in this world, and they are still able to learn from others.
 They take every opportunity to learn new things seriously.
 But a fool thinks he knows all; he trivializes learning from others either because of pride or they think learning more is not for them.